muccg/mastr-ms/docs/development.rst

     * :class:`mastrms.mdatasync_server.tests.AdminTests`

-The WxPython client is tested using the TestClient class.
-TestClient runs the client in a thread and allows "clicking" on GUI buttons by calling the associated event handlers.
+The WxPython client is tested using the :class:`TestClient` class. :class:`TestClient` runs the client in a thread and allows "clicking" on GUI buttons by calling the associated event handlers.

 .. autoclass:: mastrms.mdatasync_client.client.test.TestClient
    :members: